serverboards/serverboards-plugins-oss/README.md

   </a>
 </p>

-* Plugins can be uploaded to the marketplace
+* These plugins are already at the [Serverboards marketplace](https://serverboards.app/packages/)

 <p align="center">
   <img src="assets/marketplace.png" width="600"/>